Susdhor/Power-BI/Computer-Business/Computer-Business.md

 To enhance productivity, we implemented a Kanban board for efficient task assignment and tracking.
 This visual representation of project progress ensures a streamlined workflow and effective collaboration.

-Feel free to explore the repository, dive into the details, and leverage the insights and tools we've developed to elevate your business analytics journey! 📊💡
+Feel free to explore the repository, dive into the details, and leverage the insights and tools we've developed to elevate your business analytics journey! 📊💡Thanks a lot